Generic Name: levorphanol (oral) (lee VOR fa nole)

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A levorphanol overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.
+Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, or coma.

 Levorphanol may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.